KevinBorjaAnalytics/Project-Pizza-Sales/README.md

 - **Strong Growth Period:** November had the highest growth at 9.95%
 - **Significant Drops:** December has the highest decline in revenue at -8.09%.

-None of which exceed the 10% mark, indicating stable stream of revenue flowing in.
+None of which exceed the 10% mark, indicating a stable stream of revenue flowing in.

 #### 2. What Pizza Category Generates the most revenue?